nicklotz/orkes-multiagent-workflow/blog-post.md

                           └──────────┘     └──────────┘
 ```

-### Meet the Team

-**Classifier Agent**: The intake specialist.
-It reads every ticket and extracts structured data—category, sentiment, urgency.
-Think of it as your emergency room triage nurse, determining what needs immediate attention versus what can wait.

-**Knowledge Agent**: Your documentation expert.
-Armed with the classification, it searches your knowledge base, past tickets, and FAQs.
-It doesn't just find relevant articles—it synthesizes a suggested response and provides a confidence score.

-**Escalation Agent**: The decision maker.
-It evaluates the knowledge agent's confidence against the ticket's urgency.
-Critical issues go straight to the on-call team.
-High-confidence solutions?
-Sent automatically.

-But here's the challenge: how do these agents communicate?
+This setup leads to a challenge though: how do these agents communicate?
 How do you handle failures?
 What if the Knowledge Agent times out?
 Who orchestrates the handoffs?

 That's where Conductor comes in.